happymimimix/KDMAPI-Emulator/README.md

 The answer is YES!
 You can wrap KDMAPI back to winmm in the exact same way as how people wrap winmm to KDMAPI.

-Here, I present to you the "KDMAPI Emulator".
+Here, I present to you the "KDMAPI Simulator".

 With this fake OmniMIDI.dll you can let these KDMAPI exclusive midi players use winmm and allow for the selection of a much wider range of midi output devices such as Virtual MIDI Synth, Loop MIDI, or Microsoft GS Wavetable Synth.